Coming Full Circle

 Home Study and Post-Release Services

 As part of its commitment to helping unaccompanied immigrant children reunite with their families, the Division of Immigration Services provides Home Study and Post-Release Services to children preparing to leave ORR shelters across the country, including at The Children’s Village.
 Home Studies are provided to ensure that the adults who step forward to care for unaccompanied children are appropriately qualified and equipped to do so, while Post-Release Services provide at least six months of aftercare to youth when they leave ORR custody.
 The goal of the program is to ensure the safety of youth released to the community, and to support their smooth transition to life in the United States while their immigration cases are pending.
 Caseworkers provide assistance with school enrollment, health care, social supports and mental health services, legal referrals, and any other issues that arise.
-The program has been operating since 2007, and between 2014 and 2017 more than 1,100 children and their families received Home Study and Post-Release services.
+The Post-Release Program has been operating since 2010, and between 2014 and 2017 more than 1,100 children and their families received Home Study and Post-Release services.

 Awards and Acknowledgements for the CV US Program